row_1

 • Opportunities to ask questions directly to subject‑matter experts

-These sessions help employees understand their long‑term financial picture and make informed decisions about their future.
+These webinars help employees understand their long‑term financial picture and make informed decisions about their future.

 Employee Assistance Program

-UHR’s commitment to care extends beyond traditional benefits.
-Through the Employee Assistance Program (EAP) and a growing portfolio of wellness initiatives, Auburn provides employees with resources that support mental, emotional, and physical well‑being.
+Through the Employee Assistance Program (EAP) and other wellness initiatives, Auburn provides resources that support mental, emotional, and physical well‑being.

 The EAP offers confidential counseling, work‑life resources, and referrals to help employees navigate personal or professional challenges.
-Whether someone is managing stress, seeking financial guidance, or looking for support during a difficult time, the EAP provides accessible, compassionate assistance.
-Complementing the EAP, Auburn’s wellness initiatives promote preventive care and healthy living.
+Whether someone is managing stress, seeking financial guidance, or facing a difficult time, the EAP provides accessible, compassionate support.

-These efforts include wellness campaigns, educational sessions, and resources that encourage employees to prioritize their health.
+Auburn’s wellness initiatives also promote preventive care and healthy living through campaigns, educational sessions, and resources that encourage employees to prioritize their health.
 Together, these programs reinforce Auburn’s belief that well‑being is essential to a fulfilling work experience.

 By the Numbers